Automatic Segmentation and Location Learning of Neonatal Cerebral Ventricles in 3D Ultrasound Data Combining CNN and CPPN: Experiments and results

 The segmentation times, given in Table.\ref{tab:Unet_vs_Vnet_seg_time}, were obtained using three GPUs: NVidia Tesla V100 (32 Go), Nvidia GTX 1080 (8 Go) and Nvidia Quadro M1000M (2 Go).
 Inferences were respectively performed with batches of size $80 \times 320 \times 320$, $20 \times 320 \times 320$ and $4 \times 320 \times 320$ in the case of the U-net.
 In the case of the V-net, inferences were always performed with batches of size $64 \times 320 \times 320$ and an overlapping of $75\%$ between batches.
 These results show that, whatever the GPU, the segmentations were performed faster by the U-net.
+Regarding \citet{moeskops2016automatic} network, inferences were performed with batches of size $1 \times 320$.
 The fastest segmentation time ($3.5 \pm 0.2$ s) was obtained using a Nvidia Tesla V100 GPU.
 V-net was not usable with the Nvidia Quadro M1000M because of insufficient memory ressources but achieved CVS segmentation in a few seconds with the other GPUs.
-No memory issues appended with the U-net, CVS segmentation was achieved in a time of $70.4 \pm 0.2$ s with the Quadro M1000M GPU which have very limited memory ressources.\\
+No memory issues appended with the U-net, CVS segmentation was achieved in a time of $70.4 \pm 0.2$ s with the Quadro M1000M GPU which have very limited memory ressources.
+The slowest segmentation times were obtained by \cite{moeskops2016automatic}: more than two hours to segment one volume with the Nvidia Tesla V100 or the Nvidia 1080 TI.
+We did not perform segmentation with the Nvidia Quadro M1000M because segmentation time was too long. \\